Massachusetts Avenue Line: Better Bus Redesign

 During the proposals, Route D90 was rerouted to serve Cathedral Heights via New Mexico Avenue NW, Cathedral Avenue NW, and Idaho Avenue NW.
 Route D96 would also no longer operate along Nebraska Avenue NW, and instead operate via Massachusetts Avenue NW, Idaho Avenue NW, Cathedral Avenue NW, New Mexico Avenue NW, through Cathedral Heights.
 Service would also operate along the former Route D2 routing in Glover Park via 39th Street NW, 41st Street NW, Calvert Street NW, and Benton Street NW before resuming its proposal routing to Dupont Circle.

-On November 21, 2024, WMATA approved its Better Bus Redesign Network, with service on the Pennsylvania Avenue Line being simplified.
+On November 21, 2024, WMATA approved its Better Bus Redesign Network, with service on the Massachusetts Avenue Line being simplified.

 Beginning on June 29, 2025, Route N2 was renamed to the D90 and was changed to operate between Tenleytown–AU station and Mount Vernon Square station, with service to Friendship Heights station and Farragut Square being eliminated.
 The N4 and N6 were combined with the D2 and renamed into the D96.
 The new D96 operates between Bethesda station, Wisconsin Avenue, Friendship Heights station, and Wesley Heights via the former N4 and N6 routing, then operates along New Mexico Avenue and on the former D2 route between Glover Park and Dupont Circle.
 Weekday service was then extended to Potomac Park.